openSUSE/checkmedia/README.md

 block to file `foo`.
 Then create a detached signature with gpg (`foo.asc`) and add the signature to the medium with `tagmedia --import-signature foo.asc`.

-To verify, ensure the public part of the gpg key is in `/usr/lib/rpm/gnupg/keys`.
+For the verification, the public keys in `/usr/lib/rpm/gnupg/keys` are used.
+Or specify the public gpg key to use with the `--key-file` option to checkmedia.

 ## Examples